yowainwright/codependence/README.md

 The CLI reads Docker Hub credentials from `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
 GHCR uses `GHCR_USERNAME` and `GHCR_TOKEN`.
 Both values are required for authenticated registry access.
+The GitHub Action falls back to its workflow token for private GHCR packages and retries anonymously when GHCR rejects that token for a public package.
+Docker Hub PATs should be read-only;
-Public registry lookups remain anonymous unless these credentials are explicitly configured.
-Docker Hub PATs should be read-only; private GHCR packages require `read:packages` access.
+private GHCR packages require `read:packages` access.

 The GitHub Actions provider supports explicit pins, latest release resolution, and `mode: "precise"`.
 Latest versions resolve to immutable commit SHAs, and